apify/apify-docs/sources/academy/tutorials/api/retry_failed_requests.md

         .requestQueue(REQUEST_QUEUE_ID)
         .listRequests({ exclusiveStartId, limit: 1000 });
     allRequests.push(...requests);
-    // If we didn't get full 1000 requests, we have all and can finish the loop if (requests.length < 1000) {
+    // If we didn't get the full 1,000 requests, we have all and can finish the loop if (requests.length < 1000) {
         break;
     }